 Conclusion

-So next time you feel inferior or inadequate when you don’t know the answer, rather think of all the opportunities that present themselves with this not knowing.
+So next time you feel inferior or inadequate when you don’t know the answer, think of all the opportunities that present themselves with this not knowing.

 • About the Author